Jin Nakamura

-Jin Nakamura (中村仁, Nakamura Jin) is a Japanese racing driver who is set to compete in the FIA Formula 3 Championship for Hitech TGR as part of the TGR Driver Challenge Program.
+Jin Nakamura (中村 仁, Nakamura Jin) is a Japanese racing driver who last competed in the FIA Formula 3 Championship for Hitech as part of the TGR Driver Challenge Program.

 Nakamura was runner-up to Rikuto Kobayashi in the 2023 F4 Japanese Championship and previously contested Super GT, Super Taikyu, and Super Formula Lights in 2024.
 He moved to the Formula Regional European Championship in 2025, taking one podium.

 Career

 Formula 4

 Nakamura made his formula debut in 2022 F4 Japanese Championship with TGR-DC Racing School.
-He did on to win a race and have 2 podiums.
-Nakamura continues to compete in the series for 2023, where he claimed runners up behind of the eventual champion Rikuto Kobayashi & ahead of Honda's Yusuke Mitsui.
+He did on to win a race and have two podiums.
+Nakamura remained the series for 2023, where he claimed runners up behind of the eventual champion Rikuto Kobayashi & ahead of Honda's Yusuke Mitsui.
 He racked up couple of wins and podiums.
-Nakamura, and Kobayashi took part in WEC Challenge Program training session for young drivers has been announced for the 2023 Le Mans 24 Hours.
-Both participated and experience firsthand how WEC drivers and engineers take on the challenge of Le Mans.
+Both Nakamura and Kobayashi took part in WEC Challenge Program training session for young drivers that was announced for the 2023 Le Mans 24 Hours.
+Both participated and experienced firsthand how WEC drivers and engineers take on the challenge of Le Mans.

 Super Formula Lights

-Nakamura step up to Super Formula Lights with TOM'S. Nakamura ended in fourth place in his first season.
+Nakamura stepped up to Super Formula Lights with TOM'S. Nakamura ended in fourth place in his first season.